Garaet Annk Djemel et El Merhsel

 - Designation date:12-12-2004

-Garaet Annk Djemel et El Merhsel.
-12/12/04; Oum El Bouaghi; 18,140 ha; 35°47'N 006°51'E. A saltwater lake surrounded by a belt of Salicornia, Artemisia and Atriplex vegetation, fed by temporary rivers and precipitation/runoff.
-During summer the high evaporation rates lead to the creation of salt encrustations, which are appreciated habitats by some bird species.
-The site hosts the vulnerable Marbled Teal, as well as over 12% of the biogeographic population of Tadorna tadorna and over 2% of Phoenicopterus ruber's population.
-The site plays an important role in flood control and sediment capture.
-The local population harvests salt and, in the surrounding of the site, practices agriculture and raises livestock.
-No scientific, touristic or educational activity takes place, but there is potential for creation of environmental awareness by green clubs and school groups.
-Ramsar site no. 1420.
-Most recent RIS information: 2006.
+The Site is made up of a chott and a sebkha, a salt lake surrounded by a belt of Salicornia, Artemisia and Atriplex vegetation, fed by temporary rivers, precipitation and runoff.
+During summer the high evaporation rates lead to the creation of salt encrustations, which are valuable habitats for some bird species.
+The Site hosts the vulnerable marbled teal Marmaronetta angustirostris, as well as over 12% of the biogeographic population of common shelduck Tadorna tadorna and over 2% of the population of greater flamingo Phoenicopterus roseus.
+It also plays an important role in flood control and sediment capture.
+The local population harvests salt and farms the surrounding areas.
+Erosion is caused by the characteristics of the rocks, torrential rains and the absence of vegetation which is worsened by permanent ovine and bovine overgrazing.
+There is no scientific, tourist or educational activity, but the Site could potentially support environmental awareness-raising.